GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ```
 ### Statement Classes

-Statement classes define the statements (links between SpecIF data elements like resources or statements).
-Statements starting at a subject data element and end on an object data element.
+Statement classes define the statements (links between SpecIF data elements - resources,statements and files).
+Statements start at a subject data element and end on an object data element.
 It is possible to restrict the subjects and objects where a statement can be used by defining entries in the *subjectClasses*  and *objectClasses* JSON-properties of the statement class definition.
-If there is no entries, any element can be used as the statement subject or object.
+If there are no entries, any element can be used as the statement's subject or object.

 The following example of a statement class definition defines a statement that can be used between requirement resource elements.
 It defines the *IREB:refines* relationship.
 Also known as *deriveReqt* dependency in SysML:
 ```json